Abdelouahedd/attendance-app/README.md

 ## Description

-Simple Android that facilitate the task of keeping track of student how are absent or present, by using technoloy like Qr Code.
+Simple Android app that facilitate the task of keeping track of student how are absent or present, by using technoloy like Qr Code.

 The app usage could by generalized as a relation between supervision (professor) with co-worker (student), or handling meetings sessions ....
 (Possibilities are endless).